 The recognition should occur as close to the performance of the actions as possible, so the recognition reinforces the behavior the employer wants to encourage.
-Monthly recognition might be too infrequent and not reinforcing.
+Monthly recognition is too infrequent and not reinforcing.
 Annual recognition, plaques, and gifts reinforce the performance you'd like to see even less effectively.
-Depending on the nature of your business, rewards can be as frequent as daily.
+Depending on the nature of your business, you may even reward employees daily.

-An element of surprise also is beneficial.
-If you frequently reward employees with a free lunch, gradually the lunch becomes a given or an entitlement and is no longer rewarding.
+An element of surprise is also beneficial.
+If you frequently reward employees with a free lunch, gradually the lunch becomes a given or entitlement in employees' eyes and is no longer rewarding.

 Supervisors must also apply the criteria consistently, so you may find the need to provide some organizational oversight.

 A Working Example of a Successful Recognition Process

 A small manufacturing company established criteria for rewarding employees.
 Criteria included such activities as contributing to the company's success by serving a customer without the supervisor needing to ask for your help.